If you are a blogger or planning to become one, you might have heard about legal pages for blog.

 - Right To Ban Anyone & Anytime from Using Your Site

-- Your dispute resolution process mentioning where and how the disputes (if any) will be settled.
+- Your dispute resolution process mentions where and how the disputes (if any) will be settled.

 - And More !!!

-Though it’s not necessary to have a T&C page, but I’d recommend to add one.
+Though it’s not necessary to have a T&C page, I’d recommend adding one.

-Because it will Prevent Lawsuits and Limit Your Risk Of Legal Liability for any Errors, Omissions & Inaccuracies found in your website.
+Because it will Prevent Lawsuits and Limit Your Risk Of Legal Liability for any Errors, Omissions & Inaccuracies found on your website.

 It’s nearly impossible to keep up with the right information in the internet age as the information updates very frequently.

-Terms & Conditions Legal Template For Your Blog
+Terms & Conditions Legal Templates For Your Blog

-After getting the template, just plug it in Word, and fill in your website details, and you’re good to go.
+After getting the free legal templates, just plug them in Word, and fill in your website details, and you’re good to go.

 C. Disclaimer Page (MANDATORY!!!)

-A Disclaimer Page limits the liability for the content/advise you publish on your website.
+A proper disclaimer Page limits the liability for the content/advice you publish on your website.

-Suppose in any case, if someone follows any advice from your blog site, but end up doing more wrong than good for himself.
+Suppose in any case, someone follows any advice from your blog content but ends up doing more wrong than good for himself.

 Then this disclaimer will take care of your business, and even you from getting sued/penalized.

-If someone buys a recommended product from your site, but doesn’t sees the results as you promised, or ended up being in an accident while using that product.
+If someone buys a recommended product from your site but doesn’t see the results as you promised, or ended up being in an accident while using that product.

 In this case, you can be heavily penalized, & this is where the Disclaimer Page acts as a superhero, thus protecting you, & your business.